janpaulpl/janpaulpl.github.io/index.md

 ## Community

-Outside of Cornell, I'm part of the Audio/Visual team for [SIGPLAN conferences](https://www.sigplan.org/AV).
+I'm a member of the Audio/Visual team for [SIGPLAN conferences](https://www.sigplan.org/AV).
 While this is just volunteering work, I've come to put a considerable amount of time into it, so feel free check out [SIGPLAN's official YouTube Channel](https://www.youtube.com/@acmsigplan) if you're interested in some cool PL videos!

 <script>
   // Define an array of friends' links and their names